Skip to main content

 Customers outside the ICP may still buy, but they tend to absorb support, slow roadmap focus, resist expansion, and weaken unit economics.

-The ICP is not a dream customer list; it is the operating boundary for efficient growth.
+The ICP is not a dream customer list; it is the boundary that keeps growth efficient.

 Why it matters now

 AI has made outreach cheaper, content easier, and pipeline noisier.
 That raises the cost of a weak ICP.
-When every team can generate more messages, more campaigns, and more accounts, the companies with precise ICP discipline waste less motion and learn faster.
+When every team can generate more messages, more campaigns, and more accounts, the companies with precise targeting waste less motion and learn faster.

 Pipeline